particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 In order to use BLE provisioning mode, you must already have added the device to your product and flashed your user firmware to it.
 The onboarding process will typically be:

 - Add the Device IDs you will be using to your product.
 When you order in tray or reel quantities from the Particle wholesale store you will be emailed this list.
-- Flash your product firmware to your devices by USB or SWD/JTAG.
+- Flash your product firmware and Device OS to your devices by USB or SWD/JTAG.
+- In the growth and enterprise plans, these two steps do not start billing.
+Billing only starts when the devices first come online.

-Additionally, you will need something for your customers to configure their Wi-Fi credentials.
-There are a number of options described in this document:
+Additionally, you will need something for your customers to configure their Wi-Fi credentials:

 - [React Native sample application](#react-native-example) for iOS and Android
 - [iOS native sample application](#ios-native-example)